Gas heaters are undoubtedly the go-to heating option for Australian homeowners in the cold season.

 Having your gas heater serviced by a professional gas fitter will allow it to work for a long time.
 This is because they are well versed in all the aspects of gas appliances and hence, will conduct the required safety and efficiency tests to ensure that airflow is unimpeded.

-Important Signs To Look Out For
+Vital Signs To Look Out For

 These are just some of the signs your gas heater needs to be serviced: